Du är här:

 The tourist trade employs a great number of people here, but Östersund is also a commercial town, with a great spirit of enterprise and many small companies specialized in winter sports, outdoor life, events and adventure.
 The city centre offers great opportunities for shopping, not least for delicatessen.
-The number of employments was 31,494 in 2007, while the unemployment rate was 4.6 per cent.

 Östersundsbrochure (pdf, 2.3 MB)